Indian Lookout in the Rothrock State Forest is one of the most spectacular scenic overlooks in all of central Pennsylvania.

 Exploring Trough Creek State Park in Huntingdon County will introduce you to the best things to see and do at this fantastic Huntingdon County destination.

 The East Broad Top Railroad offers scenic train rides, shop tours, and visits to the “roundhouse” where their fleet of six historic steam engines live.

-The 11 Best Things to Do in Huntingdon County PA will introduce you to even more recreational opportunities in the area.
+14 Must-See Attractions in Huntingdon County will introduce you to even more recreational opportunities in the area.

 “The 13 Best Scenic Overlooks in Centre County” introduces you to some of the finest views in and around Happy Valley.